vanzonr/trillium-compiler-benchmarks/README.md

 Scientific Computing assignments to test various compilers/

 The script called "joballbms.sh" compiles and runs all the codes mentioned below to test the compilers.
+This will also try to install a lot of missing libraries for some of the compilers.

 When run as "joballbms.sh bigrun" (or submitted woth sbatch), it runs and times larger variations of some of these codes to test the